The Bankrate promise

 - 24/7 travel and emergency assistance services

 Redeeming points with the Chase Sapphire Preferred is not difficult, and there are many options to choose from:

 - Travel booked through Ultimate Rewards (worth 2.0 cents)

-- Cash back in the form of a direct deposit (worth 1 cent)
+- Cash back in the form of a statement credit or direct deposit

 - Gift cards

 - Apple purchases via Ultimate Rewards

 You’ve already heard about combining Chase cards to earn more rewards, but using one or more Chase cards has an additional benefit; you’re able to move points and redeem with Chase travel partners or get up to 25 percent more value when booking travel through the Ultimate Rewards portal.